davewsmith/play/imgoverlay/README.md

-# SVG Overlay
+# IMG Overlay

-Playing around with overlaying SVG onto images, since that might be useful for some projects.
+Playing around with overlaying various things onto images, since that might be useful for some projects.